-- 1. All clipping chutes will be placed in a designated area. - 2.
-For safety reasons, no fitting will be allowed in the aisles of the barns. - 3.
-Fitting will be permitted in the bedding pack area within a club exhibit for that club only.
+- All clipping chutes will be placed in a designated area. - 2.
+For safety reasons, no fitting will be allowed in the aisles of the barns. - Fitting will be permitted in the bedding pack area within a club exhibit for that club only.
 Fitting in the bedding pack areas will only be allowed if it does not crowd the exhibit animals. - 4.
-Fitting is limited to the exhibitor, his/her mother, father, sister, brother or stepparent or legal guardian with proof of relationship, or junior exhibitor participating in the Fond du Lac County Fair or project leader. - Treating the animal, particularly the udder, internally or externally, with an irritant or counterirritant, or using a device to artificially create or enhance the udder crease or other substances as detected by testing that causes changes in the udder to artificially improve the conformation will not be allowed. - 6.
+Fitting is limited to the exhibitor, a relative, or a club member/leader in the Fond du Lac County Fair or project leader. - Treating the animal, particularly the udder, internally or externally, with an irritant or counterirritant, or using a device to artificially create or enhance the udder crease or other substances as detected by testing that causes changes in the udder to artificially improve the conformation will not be allowed. - 6.
 Externally sealing the teat end with a preparation that does not harm the animal's skin is permissible. - 7.
 Administration of an injected or applied anesthetic to alter the carriage of the tail or body parts will not be allowed. - 8.
 The maximum allowable length of naturally growing hair anywhere on the topline is not to exceed 2 inches.
 Exhibitors will be required to comply with this rule before the animal is allowed to enter the ring. - 9.
 Addition of foreign objects, including but not limited to hair or hair substitutes, cloth or fiber, to change the natural contour or appearance of the animal's body is prohibited. - 10.
 Surgical or unethical insertion of any matter under the skin or into body cavities, performed to change the natural contour or appearance of the animal's body though not to preclude practices required or involved in normal management i.e. administration of fluid via a stomach tube or other similar apparatus to fill the rumen will not be allowed.